AN ADVOCATE MUST TUNE IN AND PAY ATTENTION TO WHAT IS HAPPENING.

 Important Pointers As You Begin

-- Decide where social media fits into your action plan, and recruit experts if necessary.
+- Decide where social media fits into your action plan, and recruit experts to help you if necessary.
 See “ Social Media as a Means of Advocating.”

-- Follow upall activities, verbal agreements, conversations and transactions with a paper or email trail.
-A summary gives everyone the chance to correct misunderstandings of what was said or done.
-It is also dated and in writing for future reference.
+- Follow up all activities, verbal agreements, conversations and transactions with a paper or email trail.
+This kind of summary gives everyone the chance to correct misunderstandings of what was said or done and can help jog your memory in the future.

 - Pray and meditate on how you will advocate.
 Find fulfillment in the knowledge that God is “WITH” you in this discontent that forces you to advocate for change.
 Use your greatest discernment skills to know the value of your advocacy.
 Your faith community is often open to and can be recruited to work for change in attitude toward persons needing help.
 Include them in your advocacy plan.

 - Paint a picture of where you are going.
 It is important to have one either of your own or of your group’s.

 God didn’t say to Moses, “Go to the promised Land.”
 God told him he could take his people to a land of milk and honey, two staples in the diet of the Hebrews.
 God painted a picture.
 Share your picture of the outcome of your advocacy.
 Sometimes it becomes the group’s picture.
 Sometimes it becomes a peg to hang their ideas on.
 Sometimes you need to reframe the picture or just wrap it up and take it back to the office for another day.